Loose leaf tea or tea bags?

 Tea bags are industrially produced.
 They often sit in a warehouse and on store shelves for months, even years.
 Tea generally has a shelf life of around one year.
 After that it goes stale.

 Disposing of a tea bag, complete with metal staple, after every use will obviously impact the environment.
 Some premium bags are now biodegradable, which goes a long way toward reducing the environmental impact.
+You can also reuse used tea bags.

 Advantages of Loose Leaf Tea